Balsa wood bridge: Scoring

 There are two chief ways that balsa wood bridge competitions may be scored.
 One way is simply by measuring how much weight each bridge can support.
 The second way is by structural efficiency, often expressed as a strength to weight ratio.
 The weight-only method is most effective where competitors are all building from a specified set of materials and are expected to use all the available materials.
 The strength-to-weight method is better when competitors are expected to use their materials as efficiently as possible.

 Competitive Grading

 Competitive grading compares how well each bridge does against bridges built by other participants to determine a grade.
 The top scoring bridge is assigned a maximum numeric grade (say, 100%) while the lowest scoring bridge that still meets all basic specifications is assigned a minimum grade (say, 70%).

-The method guarantee that some scores will be high even if the overall quality of bridges is low.
+The method guarantees that some scores will be high even if the overall quality of bridges is low.
 Conversely, it also guarantees that some scores will be low, even in situations where all bridges are of high quality.